yegorsokolov/MT5/README.md

 `config.yaml` and run the trainer alongside `realtime_train.py` to enable this behaviour.

+## Mixed Precision and Checkpointing

+`train_nn.py` supports memory-saving options controlled by two flags in `config.yaml`:

+* `use_amp` – enables automatic mixed precision, cutting GPU memory use and often improving training throughput.
+* `use_checkpointing` – checkpoints transformer encoder layers, reducing peak
+  memory at the cost of extra compute.

+These options allow larger models or batch sizes to fit in memory; while AMP can speed up training, checkpointing may slow it slightly due to recomputation.

 ## Automatic Log Uploading

 `scripts/upload_logs.py` commits the contents of `logs/` and `config.yaml` to